Hands on: Google Pixel Buds 2020 review

 Worse, from the few hours we spent listening to them, they also have some of the weakest sound quality of any true wireless earbud we’ve tested so far in 2020… though we’ll need to listen for a bit longer before we make any final judgments.

-All and all, the new Google Pixel Buds could end up being a bit of a mixed bag – but hey, even if they don’t wind up being the best true wireless earbuds on the planet, they're a huge upgrade compared to the 2017 Google Pixel Buds and a great Android smartphone companion.
+All and all, the new Google Pixel Buds could end up being a bit of a mixed bag – but hey, even if they don’t wind up being the best true wireless earbuds on the planet, they're a huge upgrade compared to the 2017 Google Pixel Buds and a decent companion for your Google Pixel 3, Pixel 3a or Google Pixel 4.

 Price and release date

-The Google Pixel Buds dropped on Tuesday, April 27 2020 in four colors – Oh So Orange, Clearly White, Quite Mint, and Almost Black.
+The Google Pixel Buds dropped on Monday, April 27 2020 and comes in four colors – Oh So Orange, Clearly White, Quite Mint, and Almost Black.

 The Google Pixel Buds cost $179 (for reference that works out at about £140 / AU$270).
 We’re still waiting for official global pricing.
 That means that (in the US at least), the Pixel Buds are more expensive than the Apple AirPods with the standard charging case.
 However, they’re still $20 cheaper than the more-comparable AirPods with Apple’s Wireless Charging Case.